Margaret Gowing: Academia

 The two-volume opus, Independence and Deterrence: Britain and Atomic Energy 1945–52, finally appeared in 1974.
 The publication of her books brought accolades.
-Gowing was elected a Fellow of the British Academy in 1975, and was made a Commander of the Order of the British Empire (CBE) in 1981.
+Gowing was elected a Fellow of the British Academy in 1975, and was made a Commander of the Order of the British Empire (CBE) in the 1981 Birthday Honours.
 She received honorary doctorates in literature from the University of Leeds in 1976, the University of Leicester in 1982, and Manchester in 1985, and in science from the University of Bath in 1987.
 When she was elected a Fellow of the Royal Society in 1988 under the provisions of Statute 12 of its Charter, which allowed for the election of non-scientists who had made distinguished contributions to science, she became only the third person to become a Fellow of both the British Academy and the Royal Society, after Sir Karl Popper and Joseph Needham.
 Gowing never got around to writing a planned sequel to Independence and Deterrence that would take the story up 1958, when the nuclear Special Relationship between Britain and the United States resumed.
 Arnold would later write three books to fill in this gap.

 In the 1980s, Gowing served as a trustee of the Science Museum, London, and the Imperial War Museum but, remembering her own childhood, she resigned from the latter in protest at the introduction of entry fees.
 She was also a trustee of the National Portrait Gallery from 1978 to 1992.
 She began suffering from what was most likely Alzheimer's disease, and retired from Oxford in 1986, two years before the official retirement age.
 Although she had worked in the Civil Service and Academia for 45 years, only 27 of them counted, so she was not eligible for a full pension; her son Nik supported her.
 She died at Kingston Hospital in Kingston upon Thames on 7 November 1998.
 An archive of her papers is held by the Museum of the History of Science in Oxford, presented by her in 1991, with additions on her death.